orbitdb/field-manual/01 Tutorial/03_Structuring_Data.md

 Pieces of music to practice with are great to have, but moving forward you will want to allow users to further express themselves via a username and profile.
 This will also help prepare you for allowing users to connect to each other in the next chapter.

 You will create a new database for users, from which your `piecesDb` will be referenced.
+You can create this database in the `ready` event handler of IPFS, alongside where you declared `piecesDb`.

 ```javascript
 ```